 Seed Library

-The GCC Seed Library
+GCC Seed Library History

-libraries had seed libraries.
-It was the brainchild of librarian Hope Schneider and science faculty Anthony Reiber, with startup money provided by both the library and the SAGE program (Sustainable Agriculture and Green Energy) under the science department.
+The GCC Seed Library launched in the spring of 2015.
+It was the brainchild of librarian Hope Schneider and science faculty member Anthony Reiber, with startup money provided by the Nahman-Watson Library and the science department’s SAGE program (Sustainable Agriculture and Green Energy).

 How does it work?